Hoshikara/LucidWave/README.md

+I will no longer be actively working on this skin as of January 23, 2020, due to outside commitments.
+However, I plan to keep up with USC updates so it remains compatible.
+When I first started working on skinning for USC, I wanted to create a skin that I would feel good playing with.
+At the current state of the master branch, I feel like I accomplished that more or less.
+There are many things I want to change or improve but now is not the time--hopefully I can continue in the future.
+Until then, I hope you all enjoy using this skin.

 LucidWave - A SOUND VOLTEX VIVID WAVE inspired skin for Unnamed SDVX clone

 No official SOUND VOLTEX VIVID WAVE assets/data were used in the creation of this skin.